akahard2dj/TelegramMinerMonitor/README.md

 # Monitoring of mining a cryptocurrency by TelegramBot
-This monitoring program is aim to manage miners remotely.
+This monitoring program is aimed to manage miners remotely.

 This program is based on python3.5 and the used library and the openapi is below a list